shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-12-07-how-https-works.markdown

 This `master_secret is used to generate different encryption and MAC keys` on both sides.

-If client wants to resume the previous session it can just send the Session ID in Step 1.In that case server replies with a Server.random and both can generate master_secret on their respective machines.
+If client wants to resume the previous session it can just send the Session ID in Step 1.
+In that case server replies with a Server.random and both can generate master_secret on their respective machines.
 In this case client doesn't need to send the pre_master_secret to server again and client doesn't need to validate server certificates.